cloudspeech/houdini-talk/short-essay.md

 Where's Houdini in that situation?

-### Enterprise Frontend
+### What is Enterprise Frontend like?

-Frontend deals with HTML - structure, 'what is what' -, CSS - styling, 'how it looks', and JavaScript - interactivity, 'how it responds'.
+As everybody knows, frontend deals with HTML - the structure, 'what is what' -, CSS - the styling, 'how it looks', and JavaScript - the interactivity, 'how it responds'.

-Typical enterprise restrictions:
+Now typical enterprise restrictions are:

-- traditional, HTML-heavy web pages, not SPA/PWA
+- traditional, web pages full of HTML dominate. __Not__ SPAs, __not__ PWAs.
 - you don't own the whole page
 - you can't run JavaScript on the server
 - SEO is crucial

-Out goes:
+So, out goes:

-- most frontend frameworks
+- most frontend frameworks, and
 - whole-page performance optimization

 Houdini, please help!

-## The Magic Trick
+## Here comes The Magic Trick

 Whenever you're stuck in yet another impossible Enterprise situation, do this:

 > write a web component!

-That's the escape, that's Houdini's magic trick for the enterprise, you can do it every single time.
+That's it, that's the escape, that's Houdini's magic trick for the enterprise, you can do it basically every single time.

 &lt;web-component&gt;s are HTML tags with a dash in the name that you define yourself with a little JavaScript.
 All major browsers support them.

-Since the foundation is always HTML, we can always use that trick.
+And since the foundation is always HTML, we can always use that trick.

 How?

 I'll show you now.

 ## Five typical situations where the trick works